ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Refreshing your sensitive information database

-You can refresh your sensitive information database daily or weekly.  use the EDM Upload Tool to re-index the sensitive data and then re-upload the indexed data (see [Index and upload the sensitive data](#index-and-upload-the-sensitive-data)).
+You can refresh your sensitive information database daily or weekly, and the EDM Upload Tool can re-index the sensitive data and then re-upload the indexed data.

 1. Determine your process and frequency (daily or weekly) for refreshing the database of sensitive information.